Why Book Direct

 Ballynahinch Castle has been intertwined with the history of Connemara and its people for many centuries, from a famous recorded battle between the O'Flahertys and O'Malleys in 1384 to a visit by all the Lord Mayors and Mayors of Ireland and some overseas celebrating the Quincentennial of Galway city receiving its charter in 1984.

-Ballynahinch in Irish is Baile na hInse, meaning 'houshold of the island', which refers to the O'Flaherty Castle built on an island in Ballynahinch Lake.
+Ballynahinch in Irish is Baile na hInse, meaning 'household of the island', which refers to the O'Flaherty Castle built on an island in Ballynahinch Lake.

 The O’Flahertys